 Gonzalez was living dangerously with Detroit's vaunted lineup — running deep in counts and being forced to come over the plate or getting ahead of hitters but not putting them away.
 And when he tried to establish the inside corner, he hit two batters.

 "Gio just wasn't getting his fastball where he wanted it to," Geren said.
 "He knew he had to pitch in, then he hit a couple batters.
-He
+He just didn't command his fastball well enough on either side of the plate."

 And before the young left-hander can use his impressive curveball and developing changeup to his best advantage, his fastball has to come first.